andkob/Planly/README.md

 - GET `api/users/me/organizations`: Get organizations the current user is a member of

 ## 🚧 Getting Started
 ***Note:** This project is currently in development.
-Please follow the instructions below only if you are interested in building on it or trying out the existing features.*
+Please follow the instructions below only if you are interested in running it locally on your machine and building on it.*

 ### Prerequisites
 - Java JDK 21